docker/docs/engine/admin/volumes/index.md

 It is possible to store data within the writable layer of a container, but there are some downsides:

-- The data won't persist when that container is no longer running, and it can be difficult to get the data out of the container if another process needs it.
+- The data don't persist when that container is no longer running, and it can be difficult to get the data out of the container if another process needs it.
 - A container's writable layer is tightly coupled to the host machine where the container is running.
 You can't easily move the data somewhere else.